plnsc/plnsc/README.md

 🌎 Reach me out in [LinkedIn](https://www.linkedin.com/in/pnasc/) <br>
 😄 Pronouns: he/him<br>

-🚧 **Note**: I used to be shy about posting my own code in here, but that's changing, stay tunned!
+🚧 **Note**: I used to be shy about pushing my own code to public, but that's changing.
+Stay tunned!